robmarshall/gatsby-plugin-gravity-forms/README.md

 On your WordPress backend within the Gravity Forms settings set up reCaptcha.
 Follow the instructions provided by Gravity Forms.

-Set up an Environment Variable named `GATSBY_RECAPTCHA_SITE_KEY` in your Gatsby project with your reCAPTCHA site key as value.

 ## Testing & Developing

 Firstly, yes please!
 Any help would be great.